API QUTE-TM - Qualification of Ultrasonic Testing Examiners (Thickness Measurement)

 - The API 510 Pressure Vessel and API 570 Piping inspection codes have been modified to identify certain applications requiring the use of ultrasonic examiners that have passed a performance demonstration.

 - The candidate will be expected to detect and characterize both inherent and service induced wall loss damage and base metal damage mechanisms for internal, external or embedded material damage mechanisms.

 - It is imperative that you review all documentation below prior to exam day.
 These documents include information regarding:

 - Required paperwork

-The test is conducted over a 1 day, 6-hour period at the San Jacinto College Central Campus in Pasadena, Texas.
+- The test is conducted over a 1 day, 6-hour period at the SJC Center for Petrochemical, Energy and Technology in Pasadena, Texas.